Financial Aid Appeals

 Students may appeal their financial aid eligibility if they have unique financial circumstances.

 Financial aid eligibility for each academic year is calculated based on the information you provided on the FAFSA.
-The income and asset information that you submitted was evaluated by a formula called Federal Methodology as set by Congress.
-This formula assumes that 2019 income is a good predictor of the family’s financial strength during the student’s 2021–2022 enrollment.
-Based on this assumption, financial aid eligibility is determined using 2019 tax return information.
+The income and asset information that you submitted is evaluated by a formula called Federal Methodology as set by Congress.
+This formula assumes that prior year income is a good predictor of the family’s financial strength during the student’s enrollment.
+Example: 2021 tax return information would be used to determine financial aid eligibility for the 2023-2024 academic year.

 Situations that may merit appeal include, but are not limited to: